Emergency Money Guide: How To Cope With The Coming Money Crisis

 If you are hit with a serious emergency money crisis and you find yourself scrambling around for emergency money, here’s how to assess your situation and get back on your feet.

 All of a sudden and without warning, your roof begins to leak!

 Your hot water heater shuts down and your computer goes up in smoke, the clutch needs to be replaced in your car, and your daughter needs braces—all of this within the same year!

-As you sit, stunned pondering an “exit strategy”, you receive a friendly letter from the IRS explaining that you miscalculated your income in 2014, and they now own your house.
+As you sit, stunned pondering an “exit strategy”, you receive a friendly letter from the IRS explaining that you miscalculated your income, and they know you own your house.

 This kind of money emergency requires your immediate attention so what do you do?

 The above scenarios look like a money emergency of biblical proportions, when you’re flat broke.